- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Past performance is not indicative of future results.
-Market share data not available.
+The data and analysis provided are for informational purposes only and should not be considered investment advice.
+Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+Market conditions and ETF performance can change, and past performance is not indicative of future results.

 AI Summarization is directionally correct and might not be accurate.